 Paulo Alexandre B. de Castro is a Ph.D.
 Candidate in Political Science at the University of Brasilia (Brazil), where his dissertation focuses on the political action of the Brazilian Supremo Tribunal Federal.
 He also holds a Masters degree in Latin American Politics from the same institution.
 Paulo is an adjunct professor at the Brasilia Institute for Public Law and an independent consultant in Brazilian politics.
 He has served as General Coordinator of Cooperation and Education at the Ministry of Justice and as an adviser to the National Secretary for Consumer Protection.
 In the private sector, Paulo was a senior analyst at Instituto Brasileiro de Estudos Politicos (IBEP) and co-founder of C.A.C.
 Consultoria, a political risk consultancy in Brasilia.
 He has consulted for the United Nations and for the Brazilian Presidency.

 Michael S. Danielson is Visiting Faculty at the University of California Washington Program (UCDC) and Research Fellow at CLALS.
 Since receiving his Ph.D. in political science from American University, he has taught Latin American politics and international affairs at George Washington University and the NYU and Pepperdine University programs in Washington, DC.
-His book, A Wave That Didn’t Break: The Puzzling Inertia of Mexican Politics in the Face of Migration (working title), is under contract with Oxford University Press (forthcoming 2017).
+His book, Emigrants Get Political: Mexican Migrants Engage Their Home Towns (2018), was published by Oxford University Press.
 His research has been published in numerous peer reviewed and policy-oriented venues and he received Fulbright, National Science Foundation, and Gill Family Foundation grants to fund his dissertation survey and field research.
 He also holds an MA in International Policy Studies from the Monterey Institute of International Studies (now the Middlebury Institute of International Studies) and Spanish and Philosophy degrees from Santa Clara University.
 As a practitioner, he has consulted for the Jesuit Conference of Canada and the United States and the Kino Border Initiative and previously served as a policy analyst for the Children's Defense Fund and the Center on Policy Initiatives.

 Steven Dudley is a Senior Research Fellow for American University who specializes in organized crime and citizen security issues.
 In addition to managing InSight Crime Foundation, which is co-sponsored by CLALS, Dudley is a principal investigator on the Center's project to study street gangs in the United States and El Salvador, and a contributor to the Center's Elites and Power project.
 He has also contributed to the Center's Religion and Violence project.